LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Methodology

-In the entropy gradient sampling stage, $Q_{\text{entropy}}^t$ is further refined by clustering the entropy gradients $\nabla_Q H(S^{t-1}(Q))$ of the selected queries using $k$-means clustering.
-The number of clusters $k$ typically corresponds to the number of possible labels $n_c$.
-The objective is to ensure that a sufficiently diverse subset of selected queries $Q_{\text{entropy}}^t$ from each label is used during the extraction process.
-From the clustered queries, the most diverse subset $Q_{\text{grad}}^t$, of size $\gamma_1 B$, is selected to maximize input-space variability coverage:
+In the entropy-gradient stage, $Q_{\text{entropy}}^t$ is refined by clustering the entropy gradients $\nabla_Q H(S^{t-1}(Q))$ of the selected queries with $k$-means, using $k = n_c$ clusters so that each label is represented.
+From these clusters, the most diverse subset $Q_{\text{grad}}^t$ of size $\gamma_1 B$ is chosen to maximize input-space coverage (Equation~\ref{eq:gradient}), where $C$ denotes the cluster centers.

-where $C$ represents the cluster centers.
-This stage enhances the robustness and diversity of the extraction process by ensuring balanced label representation and broad input-space variability.
+The stage targets balanced label representation, but it is not guaranteed: when some clusters are underpopulated, for instance for rare labels or sparse feature regions, the shortfall is filled from the remaining clusters so that $\gamma_1 B$ points are still returned, at the cost of uneven coverage for large $n_c$.
+This partly accounts for the slower convergence we observe on high-cardinality datasets (Section~\ref{sec:eval}).